top of page

 01

-Machine Intelligence Accelerated Discovery of Sustainable Biopolymer Nanocomposites with Programmable Properties
+Machine Intelligence Accelerated Discovery of Sustainable Biopolymers with Programmable Properties

-Our research integrates machine learning (ML)-enabled predictive and generative modeling with robotic automation to accelerate the discovery and optimization of sustainable biopolymer nanocomposites with programmable properties.
-We aim to develop biodegradable alternatives to conventional plastics and antimicrobial food packaging films to address global challenges in plastic pollution, postharvest produce safety, and food quality preservation.
+Our research leverages machine learning (ML)-driven predictive and generative modeling alongside robotic automation to accelerate the synthesis and discovery of sustainable biopolymers.
+By integrating ML with high-throughput experimentation, we design sustainable biopolymers with programmable properties intended to replace conventional plastics.
+Our mission is to engineer high-performance, biodegradable alternatives and antimicrobial packaging that tackle global challenges in plastic waste, food safety, and postharvest preservation.

 Plastic Bottles